Former UC San Diego standout player and assistant coach Clint Allard returned to the Triton staff in April of 2014 as Associate Head Coach.

 One of the most prolific players the program has ever seen, Allard's name can be found all over the UCSD record books.
 The former Archbishop Mitty High School product ranks fourth in all-time career assists (414) and 10th in career assist average (3.7).
 His 1,150 career points rank in the top-15 in school history.

 In 2007-08, Allard was named to the All-CCAA Second Team after averaging 9.8 points and career-highs in rebounds (3.9), assists (4.6) and steals (1.2).
-He also earned All-CCAA Tournament Team honors that season after leading the Tritons to their first conference tourney championship with a 64-56 win over Cal Poly Pomona.
+He also earned All-CCAA Tournament Team honors that season after leading the Tritons to their first conference tourney championship.
 The victory advanced UCSD to the NCAA Division II West Regional for the first time.
-The Tritons went on to finish the season with an overall record of 18-1, the program's best mark at the D-II level.
+The Tritons went on to finish the season with an overall record of 18-1.

 As a freshman in 2004-05, Allard led the Tritons in scoring, averaging 9.3 points per game over 26 contests.